 BEV servicing and maintenance includes updating software for improved performance (driving & safety), tyres, brake pads, windshield wipers, lights, these also apply to ICE vehicles.

 Cheaper to fuel

 Fuelling an electric vehicle costs much less than fuelling a similar size petrol or diesel car.
-You can save as much as 70% on fuel costs!
+You can save between 50 and 60% on fuel costs!
 New owners of electric vehicles should be prepared to see an increase in their electricity bill.
-This increase is offset by a large reduction or complete elimination of their petrol or diesel bill.
+This increase is offset the complete elimination of their petrol or diesel bill.